 How do you develop muscular power?

 Power is developed by rapidly performing one to five reps using a heavy weight (75% to 90% of your 1RM), which recruits all fiber types but calls mainly on the properties of Type IIb muscle fibers.
 If performing just one to two reps, use 80% to 90% 1RM; if performing three to five reps, use 75% to 85% 1RM.
 The number of sets is kept between three and five, with a two- to five-minute rest between sets.
 Power-building exercises involve generating a great force as rapidly as possible and are therefore characterized by explosive movements.
 Such exercises can be dangerous for beginners, so they are only recommended for intermediate and advanced lifters.
-To avoid injury, the exercises must be performed after fully warming up, using optimal form.
+To avoid injury, the exercises must be performed using optimal form, after fully warming up.